Visitor’s Guide

 Page Springs Campground

-Approximately three miles from Frenchglen (4,200 feet elevation)
+Approximately 3 miles from Frenchglen (4,200 feet elevation)

-Thirty-six campsites sit under cottonwood and juniper trees near the Donner und Blitzen Wild and Scenic River at the base of Steens Mountain.
-A Blitzen River Trail trailhead is located within the campground, which has concrete picnic tables and fire rings, ADA-approved water lines and faucets and an ADA-accessible restroom.
-A volunteer camp host is generally onsite May through October.
+Thirty-six campsites sit under cottonwood and juniper trees near the Donner and Blitzen Wild and Scenic River at the base of Steens Mountain.
+A Blitzen River Trail trailhead is located within the campground, which has concrete picnic tables and fire rings, drinking water and an ADA-accessible restroom.

 Season: Year-round.